kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 The migration is done automatically by a job that runs during the Kyma upgrade.
 During this process, the [API Gateway Migrator tool](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator) translates existing API resources to APIRule objects and deletes the original resource.

 >**CAUTION:** Some API configurations are too complex or do not meet all requirements to pass the automatic migration.
 To ensure all your services are exposed using APIRules, [verify the migration outcome](#verify-automatic-migration).
+If there still are API resources in use, follow [this](#manual-migration) guide to migrate them.

-Skipping some resources during migration won't break the way existing services are exposed.
-Changing or removing the API resource won't affect how the service is exposed as it will use the original configuration.
-If you want to ensure migration of all API resources to APIRules, follow the [manual migration](#manual-migration) guide.
+Skipping some resources during migration will not break the way existing services are exposed.
+However, bear in mind that if you want to introduce changes or remove the API resource, it won't have any effect on how the service is exposed because the service will still use the original configuration.

 ## Verify automatic migration